-Epping Forest District Council's new Local Plan will sets out the proposed strategy for meeting the District's development needs up to 2033, and will replace all of the saved policies of the Local Plan 1998 and the 2006 Local Plan Alterations.
+Epping Forest District Council's new Local Plan will set out the proposed strategy for meeting the District's development needs up to 2033, and will replace all of the saved policies of the Local Plan 1998 and the 2006 Local Plan Alterations.
 The plan is being prepared under the Planning and Compulsory Purchase Act 2004, (as amended) and the Town and Country Planning (Local Planning) (England) Regulations 2012 and, once adopted, will have the status of a Local Plan.

 The emerging Local Plan is at an advanced stage of preparation, having been formally published in December 2017 ahead of being submitted to the Planning Inspectorate for examination in September 2018; and then having been the subject of examination hearings in February, March, May and June 2019.
-Following this the Inspector provided the Council with post hearings advice on 2 August 2019 (ED98) confirming that changes to the plan (referred to as 'Main Modifications') would be necessary to address soundness issues and that, in some cases additional work would be required to enable the Council to ascertain the precise form of the proposed modifications.
-Subsequently the Inspector agreed a proposed programme of additional work, which has continued over the last 18 months.
-The additional work informed the preparation of the Council's draft Schedule of Proposed Main Modifications which the Council has completed in stages and submitted to the Inspector.
+Following this the Inspector appointed at the time provided the Council with post hearings advice on 2 August 2019 (ED98) confirming that changes to the plan (referred to as 'Main Modifications') would be necessary to address soundness issues and that, in some cases additional work would be required to enable the Council to ascertain the precise form of the proposed modifications.
+Subsequently the Inspector agreed a proposed programme of additional work, which continued over a period of some 18 months.
+The additional work informed the preparation of the Council's draft Schedule of Proposed Main Modifications which were consulted on between July and September 2021 and which were considered through the SA process (EB210).
+A new Inspector was appointed in May 2022 and he provided the Council with further advice in a note dated 16 June 2022 (ED141).
+Having had regard to the Inspector's advice the Council is proposing a number of further Main Modifications to the Local Plan.

-The Main Modifications need to be considered through the SA process applicable to Local Plans.
-This is a Non-Technical Summary (NTS) of the SA Report Addendum, which is an Addendum to the SA Report (Exam ref: EB204) submitted to the Inspector in September 2018.
-The aim of the SA Report Addendum is essentially to present information on the proposed Modifications, and alternatives where appropriate, with a view to informing the consultation on the Main Modifications and subsequent plan finalisation.
+The proposed further Main Modifications need to be considered through the SA process applicable to Local Plans.
+This is a Non-Technical Summary (NTS) of the SA Report Addendum which considers the Main and further Main Modifications and is an Addendum to the SA Report (Exam ref: EB204) submitted to the Inspector in September 2018.
+The aim of this SA Report Addendum is essentially to present information on the proposed Main and further Main Modifications, and alternatives where appropriate, with a view to informing the consultation on the further Main Modifications and subsequent plan finalisation.
+For ease the Addendum includes the consideration of the 2021 Main Modifications and the further Main Modifications.